 There is actually a clear plan.
 Once diabetes has been diagnosed in patients, they should be trained and learn to check their feet and keep them injury-free with care on their own.
 In Germany this concerns at least six million diabetics.
 This is specified by the national care guideline for diabetic foot, which is currently undergoing revision.
 But the reality looks different.
-Not even half of all diabetics (only 44 percent) have received such training.
-Also less than half of the patients with problem feet obtain of diabetics are not aware of the fact that they should pay attention to their feet of diabetics receive specialised training on independent foot inspections and foot hygiene podological care, which constitutes a serious structural problem.
+Not even half of all diabetics (only 33 percent) have received such training.
+Also less than half of the patients with problem feet obtain podological care, which constitutes a serious structural problem.

 Because in about 5,000 podology practices, which have been approved by a health insurance fund for the treatment of the diabetic foot, no complex arithmetic is required to know that the podological treatment options for diabetics alone won't be sufficient in the long term in view of increasing patient numbers in Germany.
 About 500,000 persons per year become newly ill with type 2 diabetes here.
 Therefore, to ensure the treatment and thus the early education of diabetics, all professionals need to cooperate closely.
-These include diabetologists, family doctors, clinical foot ambulances, diabetes consultants, podologists, orthopaedic shoemakers as well as pharmacists and pharmaceutic technical assistants.
+These include diabetologists, general practitioners, clinical foot ambulances, diabetes consultants, podologists, orthopaedic shoemakers as well as pharmacists and pharmaceutic technical assistants.
 At the regional level, there are already many networks in which diabetics are looked after expediently in an interdisciplinary manner.
 Successfully!
 For it has turned out that where there is a network, considerably fewer amputations must be conducted - an important advance!